-Getting pregnant when a woman is HIV positive can be a tough decision to make if the woman already knows her status.
-If she doesn’t, or it is an unplanned pregnancy, there are still ways that the baby can be protected from contracting HIV from the mother.
+Getting pregnant when HIV positive can be a tough decision to make if you already know your status.
+If you don't, or if you have an unplanned pregnancy, there are ways to ensure your baby will be protected from contracting HIV.

 Screening for HIV